Mwakenya Movement: Women Protests

 In 1992, mothers from Central Kenya whose sons had been arrested for involvement with the Mwakenya Movement gathered at Uhuru Park after efforts to have attorney general Amos Wako release their sons failed.
 These mothers included Nobel Peace laureate Wangari Maathai and Monica Wangu Wamwere, Koigi wa Wamwere's mother.
 The women had staged a hunger strike at the park for several months before the Moi administration sent security forces to chase the women away.
 The women retaliated by stripping naked.
 This caused most of the security officers to flee as it is considered a curse in some communities for one to see a mother's nudity.
 By July 1993, all detainees had been freed.
 The section of Uhuru Park where the women had pitched tent is now called 'Freedom Corner'.

 Ugandan involvement

 President Moi strongly suspected that the National Resistance Movement (NRM) (which governed Uganda since 1986) was supporting the Mwakenya Movement.
-The Mwakenya and NRM were both left-leaning groups, while the Kenyan government and the NRM were hostile towards each other.
+The Mwakenya and NRM were both left-leaning groups, while the Kenyan government and the NRM government were hostile towards each other.
 The Kenyan government confirmed that NRM officials allowed Mwakenya fighters to travel freely through Uganda, providing them with passports and other documents.
 In turn, Kenya armed and funded rebels in Uganda.
-The two countries almost went to war with each other over these issues in 1987 and 1989.
+The two countries almost went to war with each other over these issues in 1987 and 1990.